jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Act 1 and 2a.md

 ## ~~Revolution~~ Techvolution

-Skywalker, you look disappointed.
+Stargaxer, you look disappointed.
 You think revolutions are fun.
 You want to follow _Les Miserables_ and march in the street!
 Maybe we should.
 You get the bristol boards, I'll get the paint, and we'll change the world!
 Free college education!
 Less regulations!
 Affordable health insurance!
 Tax cuts!
-We march and yell and it'll happen.
+Let's save the planet, save the national debt!.

 We'll write it down in regulations, laws, and blog posts and "poof" it'll happen like magic.

-And selling fast ending magic is how red / blue survive.
+And selling magic is how red / blue survive.
 Without giving new tools to the people, today's politics is only about fighting, not solving frontline problems.
-Solar panels, air quality testors, EKG monitors, repairable laptops, safe nuclear reactors, easy to manufacture vaccines, waterless toilets, all improve the real-world.
-The rest is talk.
+Solar panels, air quality testors, EKG monitors, repairable laptops, safe nuclear reactors, easy to manufacture vaccines, waterless toilets.
+These tools improve life on earth at the point of contact between a problem, and the person suffering it.
+Anything but a better tools in the hands of frontline people is just talk.

 Ignore revolutions!
 Resist the self-gratification of blaming "the other side" for society's problems using primitive tools.